typesense/typesense-website/docs-site/content/guide/docker-swarm-high-availability.md

   Take a note of the `subnet` value.
 The same `subnet` value will be used in `docker-stack.yml --peering-subnet` flag below.

 - Add Docker instance running on rest of the Docker nodes to the existing Docker Swarm as `worker`.
-  Remember to change the `token` and repeat the command below on all the docker nodes.
+  Remember to change the `token` or retrieve the `token` using the command `docker swarm join-token worker` and repeat the command below on all the docker nodes.

   <Tabs :tabs="['Node2', 'Node3', 'Node4']">
     <template v-slot:Node2>